-- Should include all those goods that are close demand or supply substitutes. - Product B is a demand substitute for A if an increase in the price of A causes consumers to use more B instead of A. - Product B is a supply substitute for A if, in response to an increase in the price of A, firms that are producing B switch some production to A (increasing the total supply of A). - In both cases, the presence of B constraints the pricing of A
+- Should include all those goods that are close demand or supply substitutes. - Product B is a demand substitute for A if an increase in the price of A causes consumers to demand more B. - Product B is a supply substitute for A if, in response to an increase in the price of A, firms that are producing B switch some production to A (increasing the total supply of A). - In both cases, the presence of B constraints the pricing of A